ulyssus-dsl/dsl-modules/DSL-Auto-Regen/README.md

 * Automatically adds Conclave members to the list of characters to regenerate as they enter the commons
 * Automatically glances at characters to determine their overall health and automatically links to them
-* Detects your character's mana to only cast the number of regenerations that current mana allows
+* Detects your character's mana to only cast if current mana allows
 * Casts only the number of regeneration spells that can be cast before the next tick and leaves a configurable buffer of seconds free for actions such as sleeping before the tick
 * Disables any actions when your character is AFK
 * Creates triggers and events as you enter the Commons and destroys them upon leaving, freeing up resources when not within the commons
 * Ignores characters that have hit excellent health for a configurable cooldown time before attempting to regenerate them again
+* Automatically resets and glances at any character that goes to sleep
 * Monitors affects using GMCP to determine if you are a ghost to disable Auto-Regen to prevent PK interference
 * Hides the commands and spam related to linking to characters
 * Can force the process to run while in the Commons by typing `autoregen run` which will clear out the current state of all characters and will look at the characters in the room to attempt to regenerate anyone that is in need of it
-* Casts regeneration a number of times based on the current health of characters
+* Casts regenerate a number of times based on the current health of characters before re-glancing them
-* Can set AUTO_SLEEP = true to allow automatically sleeping before the tick and awaking on the tick when your mana is not fully recovered
+* Auto sleeps before the tick if your mana percentage is below 75% with AUTO_SLEEP = true and then wakes and resumes regenerate on tick